 Your resume is sometimes the first contact you have with employers.
 It needs to be organized, show attention to detail and get the employer’s attention.
 Here are some tips to get you to the top of the paper stack.

-Cover letters can be tough if you’re not sure what the employer is looking for.
+Cover letters can be a challenge if you’re not sure what the employer is looking for.
 Cover letters typically tell your story and show more of your personality than a resume.
 This is an opportunity for you to match your skills with the job description and let the employer know you are the right fit for the job!

 References are a key part of your application and should not be left behind.
 References should be individuals that can comment on your work ethic, skills, and education.